dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Here is an example of a grid table under
 `External Library Handling in compile_MET_all.sh <https://met.readthedocs.io/en/latest/Users_Guide/installation.html#external-library-handling-in-compile-met-all-sh>`_
 of the MET installation guide, IF THE USER ALREADY HAS THE LIBRARY DEPENDENCIES INSTALLED table.
 This was a difficult table to line up correctly.
-Please note that that one way to force table to use line break inside a cell is inserting an empty line between them.
+Please note that one way to force a table to use a line break inside of a cell is by inserting an empty line between them.
 This works in a gridded table.
 Here is a link to the `raw text <https://raw.githubusercontent.com/dtcenter/MET/main_v11.1/docs/Users_Guide/installation.rst>`_.
+If these items weren't separated by an empty line, they wouldn't be on separate lines.

 PrettyTable
 ^^^^^^^^^^^